Right to Recall Party: History

 The Right to Recall Party was founded in 2019 by Rahul Chimanbhai Mehta, who is the son of former central minister Chimanbhai Mehta and worked as a software engineer in the United States and Britain for a decade.
-Mehta after his experiences in the United States and Britain, where he observed that public services were accessible without the fear of bribery.
+During his experiences in the United States and Britain, he observed that public services were accessible without the fear of bribery.
 Motivated by this, he returned to India in 1998 with the aim of promoting a similar system of accountability through recall laws.
 He started running a non registered organisation called Right to Recall Group in 2006.
 He and his organisation members decided to take participation in the election to promote laws of Right to Recall in India, so they decided to form a political party.
 The party was registered with the Election Commission of India, enabling it to contest elections at various levels.The party contested its first election in 2019 as general election of Lok Sabha.
 Only 14 candidate contested and all lost their deposits.